abinoam/morula/README.md

 	greyjewel:~ atma$ morula info

 That's all.
-Simple and straight forward.
-Morula does not support auth yet.
-Support for other protocols might be added in the future to make data gathering procedure for further analysis more accurate.
+Simple and straight forward. **Morula does not support auth**.
+Support for other protocols might be added in the future to make morula a more complete data gathering tool.

 [SQLite3]: http://www.sqlite.org/
 [ruby]: http://www.ruby-lang.org/en/